jschwiddessen/jschwiddessen.github.io/_pages/publications.md

 description: "Research publications by Jan Schwiddessen in mathematical optimization, semidefinite programming, and machine learning."
 ---

+**Here you’ll find my publications, preprints, and theses, with links to publishers, DOIs, arXiv, and code where available.**

 ## Preprints

 - Daniel Brosch, **Jan Schwiddessen**, Angelika Wiegele.